 Margo’s original treatment protocol involved 1 year of high-dose chemotherapy followed by 2 years of maintenance chemotherapy.
 As the family settled into their new normal, finding ways to make hospital visits fun for Margo and keep life as normal as possible for Margo’s brother Max, Gina looked for an organization to get involved with and found CureSearch’s Ultimate Hike.
 While Margo underwent treatment, Gina trained for her first Ultimate Hike.
 She completed the Ultimate Hike Tecumseh Trail in October of 2013!

-Just 19 months into treatment, Margo’s doctors found out that her leukemia had returned.
-Because she relapsed while she was still in treatment, her options weren’t clear.
+Unfortunately, 3 months after the Ultimate Hike and only 19 months into her 3-year treatment, Margo’s leukemia returned.
+Because she relapsed while she was still in treatment for her original diagnosis, Margo’s options weren’t clear.
 Her doctors decided that a bone marrow transplant was the best course, and started Margo on intense chemotherapy in an effort to get her into remission.

 Sadly, Margo was unable to achieve a second remission and never qualified for a bone marrow transplant.
 Margo’s family first attempted a groundbreaking, targeted immunotherapy clinical trial at the Children’s Hospital of Philadelphia.
 After that failed, Margo and her mom traveled to NYC to try several additional clinical trials at Memorial Sloan Kettering Cancer Center.
 Margo spent 183 nights inpatient in NY before her precious little body decided it was too weak to try any longer.

 Margo was transported back home to St. Louis, MO, where she was able to spend a very happy Christmas at home with her family.
 Margo has been free of pain since God took her home on December 31, 2014.